Petitioning for divorce

 What happened next?

 Jane’s petition was successful and the Act was passed, giving her a full divorce.
 Very unusually for the time, she was also given custody of her children – a clear indication of how outrageous Edward Addison’s ‘incestuous adultery’ was deemed to have been.
 Jessy’s husband also divorced Jessy by Act of Parliament, and a rider to the bill added that Jessy was not to be allowed to marry again, in particular not to Edward Addison.
 A year later, in 1802, Jane Campbell married Roger Pocklington of Carlton Hall, Nottingham.

 The significance of the case

-The Addison-Campbell divorce was a milestone in allowing a woman to divorce her husband for the first time.
+The Addison-Campbell divorce was a milestone in allowing a woman to divorce her husband by Act of Parliament for the first time.
 However, it did not lead to a rush of similar cases.
 As a woman, Jane’s petition would not have succeeded on the grounds of adultery alone; it was the additional fact the adultery had been committed with her sister that made it ‘incestuous’ and persuaded Parliament that a divorce was justified.
 Inequality between men and women in areas of family law such as divorce, custody of children and property ownership, persisted for many decades to come.

 Dr Mari Takayanagi is Senior Archivist in the Parliamentary Archives.